Curricular Practical Training

 Additionally, the program curriculum as listed in the USF course catalog needs to show that practical training is part of the degree or part of a course for the degree.
 To determine this, first, visit the USF course catalog and see if any of the courses for your program have a practical training component, or if there is a requirement in the degree to complete practical training (that is not part of a class).
 If you have questions you can ask your academic advisor or program staff.

-*Students should provide their USF adviser with the employment letter before sending them the CPT recommendation form to complete.
+*Students should provide their USF academic advisor or course instructor, depending on your program, with the CPT Employer Letter before sending them the CPT recommendation form to complete.
 The letter also needs to be uploaded to the CPT request in MyISSS.